RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 ## "Domain" (higher level) functionality

-**Note: new "domain" functionality is in the process of being added, APIs will likely change somewhat.**

 Domains are a higher level of parsing than recognizers.
 Domains do use "recognizer" parsing, but add the follow abilities:

 * define a list of recognizers to be used